Ian Cawsey: Early life and career

 Wellow ward in 1983, Gilbey ward in 1984 (losing by just 27 votes) and Wintringham ward in 1987.
 He was later elected a county councillor for the Ashby division in Scunthorpe on the former Humberside County Council from 1989 until its abolition in 1996.

 He stood in the 1992 election for the seat of Brigg & Cleethorpes and came second.
-From 1996 to 1997, he was leader of North Lincolnshire Council and was the Chair of the Humberside Police Authority from 1993 to 1997.
+From 1996 to 1997, he was leader of North Lincolnshire Council and was the Chair of the Humberside Police Authority Chair from December 1994 to 1997.
 From 1977 until 1987, he worked in computing for Imperial Foods (now known as Young's Bluecrest) in Grimsby and Seven Seas Health Care (owned by Merck KGaA) on Hedon Road in Hull.

+In the 1990s he lived on Glover Road South.

 Family

 He married Linda Mary Kirman in July 1987.
-They have two daughters Hannah, born January 1988 and Lydia, March 1997 also a son, Jacob born May 1993 and reside in Winterton.
+They have three children, including Jake Cawsey, a professional footballer.
+They live in Winterton..

 Parliamentary career

 He was first elected at the 1997 election, and was seen as a strong supporter of Tony Blair and New Labour.
 He served on the Home Affairs Select Committee, the Universities, Innovation, Science & Skills Select Committee and the Science & Technology Select Committee.

 He chaired the Associate Parliamentary group for Animal Welfare and was twice voted by MPs and Peers of all parties as the Dods Charity Champion for Animal Welfare.

 He served as Parliamentary Private Secretary (PPS) to Lord Williams of Mostyn from 2001 to 2002.
 He then became PPS to David Miliband at the Department for Education and Skills and then the Cabinet Office.
 After the 2005 general election he was made a Government whip.

 On taking office Gordon Brown appointed Cawsey to be a Vice-Chair of the Labour Party with responsibility for animal welfare.